mishi-01/jekyll-now/Intuos.md

 ---

 Why even bother collecting biomechanical data if it can't be used?
-The data is meant
+The biomechanical data is meant to be brought into the VR world, and serve as realistic training guidelines for the user.
-How to bring the force values that we collected from the skin tests that we slaved away on, into the VR world?
-What mechanism?
+But how can this real-world information be brought into virtual reality...?

-### Intuos Tablet & Pen
+### Intuos Tablet & Pen Calibration

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cF2nr20TQXo" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>